- Written by Dr.Mehmet Demircioglu

 Before choosing a clinic, ask who designs the hairline, who extracts the grafts, who creates the recipient area incisions, who supervises implantation, and who is present if a medical decision is needed.
 My separate page about who performs your hair transplant goes deeper into this because responsibility cannot be treated as a small detail.

-The donor area is a limited lifetime resource.
+Donor reserve is a limited lifetime resource.
 A clinic that promises the highest number of grafts without explaining donor safety is not protecting the patient.
 Too many grafts from the wrong area can create visible thinning, patchiness, and a repair problem that may be difficult or impossible to fully correct.

 The hairline is not only a line on the forehead.
 It changes the face.
 A natural hairline has to fit the patient’s age, facial proportions, donor capacity, native hair direction, and future hair loss risk.